makerdao/auction-keeper/README.md

-  --flipper FLIPPER     Ethereum address of the Flipper contract --flapper FLAPPER     Ethereum address of the Flapper contract --flopper FLOPPER     Ethereum address of the Flopper contract --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
+  --flipper FLIPPER     Ethereum address of the Flipper contract --flapper FLAPPER     Ethereum address of the Flapper contract --flopper FLOPPER     Ethereum address of the Flopper contract --mkr MKR             Address of the MKR governance token, required for flap auctions --model MODEL         Commandline to use in order to start the bidding model --debug               Enable debug output
 ```